LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

    :end-before: // _cstyle_tiled_mattranspose_end
    :language: C++

-Note that we need to include a bounds check in the code to avoid indexing out of bounds when the tile sizes do not divide the matrix dimensions evenly.
+.. note:: * To prevent indexing out of bounds, when the tile dimensions do not
+            divide evenly the matrix dimensions, we use a bounds check in the inner loops.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``RAJA::kernel`` Variants